 - 8.1 The hull is free for each of the three capacities but must conform to the Formula 1 rules. - 8.2 Hull, sponsons, and powerhead replacements and other parts are allowed after scrutineering, up until the start of the timed trial, but any changes to be made must be immediately notified to the UIM technical Commissioner for re-scrutineering and sealing and technical inspection of units removed. - 8.3 Any replacement of boat or sponsons after qualifying time trials will result in all previous times achieved being cancelled, and the replacement boat or sponsons will be considered as a new entry, requiring full scrutineering.
 If no timed practice opportunity remains, the boat will start from the end of the grid. - 8.4 Repairs are allowed at any time during the race weekend with the exception that the replacement of hull, sponson, crankcase, or cylinder block, is not permitted after the start of the race.
-Repairs are not allowed on the race course using outside assistance. - 8.5 The weight of the boat, including residual fuel and oil, the driver with personal equipment, but excluding loose water is:
+Repairs are not allowed on the race course using outside assistance.

+8.5 The weight of the boat, including residual fuel and oil, the driver with personal equipment, but excluding loose water is:

-- 2.0 liters
+2.0 liters

-- 2.5 liters
+2.5 liters

-- 3.0 liters

-- 3.0 liters
+3.0 liters

-- 3.5 liters 4 stroke
+3.5 liters - 4 stroke

+486 kilogrammes

+550 kilogrammes

+600 kilogrammes
-- 4.6 liters 4 stroke

-600 kilogrammes (to be reviewed)
+4.6 liters - 4 stroke 600 kilogrammes (to be reviewed)